includepeople/EPM-San-Diego-County/README.md

-# Welcome
+# Hello, San Diegans

-What are the most important public meetings for residents in San Diego County?
-Please check out the [Issues](https://github.com/includepeople/EPM-San-Diego-County/issues) section to share your ideas!
+### Q: What are the most important public meetings in San Diego County?

+### A: Please check out the [Issues](https://github.com/includepeople/EPM-San-Diego-County/issues) section to share your ideas!